 - Stop the trial early or temporarily

-- Ask for the trial plan (the protocol) to be changed
+- Ask for a change in the trial plan (the protocol)

 - Ask for the patient information leaflet and consent form to be changed if needed

 Trials can be closed early if the new treatment is giving such good results that it is obviously much better than the standard treatment.
 Then more patients have access to the new treatment sooner.

 Researchers don't like to close trials early unless there is very, very strong evidence that one group of patients is doing much better than the other.
 Doctors have to be sure that the treatments they recommend have been fully tested.